martin-fl/abc/README.md

 # abc

-A basic cargo-like utility for managing your small-to-medium sized C projects.
+A basic cargo-like utility for managing your small-to-medium size C projects.

 ## Dependencies: